AngelPerales10/ProjectSolara/README.md

 # ProjectSolara
-An AI assistant that is also able to feed the media someone partakes in order to craft a personality that best fits the user.
+An AI assistant that is fed by your data.

 ## Current working features: